BushtalkRadio/BushtalkClient/README.md

 <a href="https://bushtalkradio.com/">
     <img src="https://bushtalkradio.com/content/images/apple-touch-icon.png" alt="Bushtalk radio logo" title="bushtalkradio-logo" align="right" height="80" />
 <h1>Bushtalk Radio</h1>

-Have you given up on travelling this year?
+Stuck at home and given up travel plans for the foreseeable future?
 Become a virtual tourist with this free addon for MSFS2020.
 Explore the world while listening to thousands of audio tours from the comfort of your cockpit.

 https://www.bushtalkradio.com